-On October 26, 1985 Joe Dudek broke Walter Payton’s all-time college football touchdown scoring record at Plymouth State College’s Currier Field.
-That evening, PSC held its first-ever Athletic Hall of Fame Induction Banquet.
-Five of PSC's most influential sports personalities were honored by a special committee with selection as charter members to the Hall of Fame.
-The inaugural banquet was a resounding success, and subsequently the yearly Hall of Fame banquet has become an annual highlight of the PSU sports schedule.
+On October 26, 1985, Joe Dudek broke Walter Payton’s all-time college football touchdown scoring record at Plymouth State College’s Currier Field.
+That evening, Plymouth State held its first Athletic Hall of Fame Induction Banquet.
+Five of the school’s most influential sports personalities were honored by a special committee with selection as charter members to the Hall of Fame.
+The inaugural banquet was a resounding success, and subsequently the Hall of Fame banquet has become an annual highlight of the PSU sports calendar.

-The Athletic Hall of Fame was established by PSU in 1985 to provide a means by which to recognize the efforts and achievements of various athletes, coaches, teams and contributors to Plymouth State University athletics while reinforcing a sense of history and tradition.
+The PSU Athletics Hall of Fame was established in 1985 to provide a means to recognize the efforts and achievements of various athletes, coaches, teams and contributors to Plymouth State University Athletics while reinforcing a sense of history and tradition.

-A selection committee will meet annually to consider nominations for induction into the Hall of Fame.
-This committee should consist of individuals from the University community with a knowledge of and interest in intercollegiate athletics, to include the University’s Athletic Director, Associate Athletic Director/Senior Woman Administrator, Sports Information Director, an active male and female coach and a University faculty member.
-The selection committee will consist of a minimum of these four individuals, and always include at least one male and one female member.
+The selection committee meets annually to consider nominations for induction into the Hall of Fame.
+The committee consists of individuals from the University community with a knowledge of and interest in intercollegiate athletics, including but not limited to the University’s Athletic Director, Associate Athletic Director/Senior Woman Administrator, Sports Information Director, and other members of the University community.

 Criteria for Induction